-In this appendix, we derive Algorithm 4, an ADMM-based algorithm presented in Chapter 4 that was proposed in [47] to solve (P) with a star-shaped variable, but that can be easily generalized for a generic connected variable.
-The purpose of this appendix is to derive that algorithm.
-It applies the 2-block ADMM to the reformulation (4.20), reproduced here for convenience:
+In this appendix, we derive Algorithm 4, an ADMM-based algorithm presented in Chapter 4 that was proposed in [47] to solve (P) with a star-shaped variable.
+That algorithm can be easily generalized to a generic connected variable, as we do next.
+To do that, we apply the 2-block ADMM to the reformulation (4.20), reproduced here for convenience: